Shannon

 About Shannon Kilpatrick

-At age 28 I moved to Milwaukee, WI to attend Marquette University Law School.
+At age 28, not knowing a soul there, I moved to Milwaukee, WI to attend Marquette University Law School.
 In many ways, I loved law school.
 I loved learning, thinking, and talking about the law and what the law should be.
 I was (and still am) your classic legal nerd.

 In law school, I was lucky enough to land a judicial externship at the US Court of Appeals for the Seventh Circuit.
 It was my first practical introduction to the kind of change that can be created by the decisions of the appellate courts.
 Appellate court decisions affect more than just the case being decided—they can also impact every other case that has a similar issue.
 In one fell swoop, the direction of the law could be changed, for good or bad.